 - Ensure you are regularly active and provide potential employees with authentic insights into the company, for example, by presenting individual employees to give applicants an understanding of the roles available at the company.
 Show scenes from everyday working life at your company in images or videos – what are you working on right now?
 What is so special about the current project?

 - An architectural studio regularly shows on Instagram what its employees are working on, underlining that the architects are involved in all aspects of a project from A to Z. This may act as an incentive for an employee working at a large architectural studio to send in a speculative application.

 - A small hairdressing salon posts images of great haircuts it has done, attracting attention from hairdressers who may be willing to move.

 - An IT company asks the community a question about a current project – and comes across not just interesting answers, but perhaps also a potential new employee.

 Think carefully about which platform potential candidates use most and decide on one to start with (or a maximum of two channels).
 Options include Xing, if the employee search is restricted to the German-speaking world, LinkedIn, if candidates are being sought internationally, or Instagram if your target group uses the image-based channel.
 Other channels are Facebook, Twitter or YouTube.
 Find out directly on the platform concerned which recruitment options are available.

 Here you can find information on the recruitment options on:

 Any employee who uses social media represents an opportunity for positioning the company as an attractive employer brand.
-Encourage employees to share the content posted by your SME, thus highlighting the corporate culture.
+Motivate employees to like and share content posted by your small business.
+This increases your posts’ credibility.